Blizzard/node-rdkafka/README.md

   'rebalance_cb': function(err, assignment) {

     if (err.code === Kafka.CODES.ERRORS.ERR__ASSIGN_PARTITIONS) {
-      this.assign(assignment);
+      // Note: this can throw when you are disconnected.
+Take care and wrap it in
+      // a try catch if that matters to you this.assign(assignment);
     } else if (err.code == Kafka.CODES.ERRORS.ERR__REVOKE_PARTITIONS){
+      // Same as above
       this.unassign();
     } else {
       // We had a real error